mKamleiter/cachingapi/README.md

 # cachingapi
-This is a simple API which caches infromation for Serverinstallation.
+This is a simple API which caches infromation from differnet server.
+It uses a sqlite database to persist the data.
+You can use timestamps to query servers after their creation timestamp.

 Examples: